kyma-project/kyma-metrics-collector/docs/contributor/arch/02-unified-metering-concept.md

 #### Benefits of Having a Persistent Cache and a Persistent Sending Queue

-Persistent cache will prevent us from losing cache data when the KMC restarts.
+A persistent cache ensures that cached data is not lost when the KMC restarts.
-There could be multiple reasons for KMC restarts, such as upgrades or crashes because of exceeding memory limit.
+KMC may restart for various reasons, such as upgrades or crashes due to exceeding memory limits.

-Persistent sending queue will prevent us from losing `UM measurements` in case KMC is not able to send measurements to UM.
+Similarly, a persistent sending queue prevents the loss of `UM measurements` if KMC is temporarily unable to send them to UM.
-This could be due to network issues or UM service being down.
-And during this time, the `Runtime Reconciler` will continue scraping resources and adding `UM measurements` to the `Sending Queue`.
+This could happen due to network issues or if the UM service is down.
+During this time, the Runtime Reconciler will continue scraping resources and adding UM measurements to the Sending Queue.
-Once the network issue is resolved or UM service is up again, the `Sending Workers` will start sending the `UM measurements` to UM.
+Once the network connection is restored or the UM service becomes available again, the Sending Workers will resume sending UM measurements to UM.

 #### Technologies Used